-- New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this medicine.
-Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
-Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+- New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with Vyvanse (lisdexamfetamine chewable tablets).
+Tell your doctor if you or a family member have any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
+Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Vyvanse while you are pregnant.
+You will need to talk about the benefits and risks of using Vyvanse (lisdexamfetamine chewable tablets) while you are pregnant.

 How is this medicine (Vyvanse) best taken?

-- Take Vyvanse at the same time of day.
+- Take Vyvanse (lisdexamfetamine chewable tablets) at the same time of day.

-- Take this medicine early in the day to prevent sleep problems.
+- Take Vyvanse (lisdexamfetamine chewable tablets) early in the day to prevent sleep problems.